carmonalab/.github/profile/README.md

 **Overview of our lab's tools:**

 * [UCell](https://bioconductor.org/packages/release/bioc/html/UCell.html): robust and scalable single-cell gene signature scoring, uses *positive* and *negative* genes and mitigates data sparsity by nearest neighbors smoothing.
-For easy retrieval and storing of signatures uses [SignatuR](https://github.com/carmonalab/SignatuR).
+For easy retrieval and storing of signatures we recommend [SignatuR](https://github.com/carmonalab/SignatuR).

-* [scGate](https://github.com/carmonalab/scGate): the tool for marker-based purification of cell populations.
+* [scGate](https://github.com/carmonalab/scGate): the tool for marker-based purification or classification of cell populations.
 Use pre-defined *gating models* or create your own to purify a cell type or to classify into multiple cell types.

 * [ProjecTILs](https://github.com/carmonalab/ProjecTILs): reference-based analysis framework, *1)* select or build your *reference map*, *2)* project new data into the map without altering it.
 Then *3)* obtain high-resolution subtype classifications, *4)* explore how cell states in projected data deviate from the reference, and optionally, *5)* upgrade your reference to include novel cell states.

 * [STACAS](https://github.com/carmonalab/STACAS): accurate integration (batch-effect correction) of single-cell transcriptomics data.
-Especially designed to integrate datasets with strong cell type unbalance.
-It can take advantage of prior knowledge to guide semi-supervised integration.
-To assess quality of integration, [scIntegrationMetrics](https://github.com/carmonalab/scIntegrationMetrics) provides multiple metrics.
+Its semi-supervised mode takes advantage of prior cell type knowledge to guide integration.
+To assess quality of integration, [scIntegrationMetrics](https://github.com/carmonalab/scIntegrationMetrics) provides multiple useful metrics.

 * [SPICA](https://spica.unil.ch/): web portal to explore our immune cell reference maps and to project into them your own data